Language is communication

 - low-frequency words.

 You can normally ignore academic, technical, and, low-frequency words unless you have a particular need to learn them.
 To quickly improve your communication skills, focus on high-frequency words.

 Avoid also generic wordlists, but rather create your own one.

 You will be more likely to recall a new word if it is used in a context you find interesting or enthusiastic about.

 At the same time, don’t feel discouraged if you struggle with certain grammar patterns.

 The order we are exposed to grammar patterns is not the same order we master them.

 For example, articles in Italian.
-They’re indispensable to make correct sentences from Day 1, but that won’t prevent you from getting understood even when you forget them or use the wrong one.
+They’re indispensable to making correct sentences from Day 1, but that won’t prevent you from getting understood even when you forget them or use the wrong one.